The Java Persistence API - A Simpler Programming Model for Entity Persistence

 - Can be used with pluggable, third-party persistence providers

 First, let's look at the application in use.

 This article uses the EJB 2.1 technology version of the application, the CMP Customer Sample Application, from the J2EE 1.4 samples bundle.
-You can download the samples bundle from the J2EE 1.4 Downloads page.
 The samples bundle includes instructions for installing and running the EJB 2.1 version of the application.

 The EJB 3.0 version of the same application is called the Java Persistence Demo and is available for download here.
 The download bundle includes instructions for installing and running the EJB 3.0 version of the application.

 Both versions of the application do the same thing: They interact with a relational database to store and display information about customer subscriptions to periodicals.
 The database stores information such as a customer's name and address, as well as the type of periodical to which the customer is subscribed -- that is, magazine, journal, or newspaper.
 You can submit requests to the application to display subscription-related information.
 For example, you can get a list of all subscriptions for a particular customer.